jackhuynh95/nuxt3-starter/README.md

 - ⚡️ Vite - Instant HMR

-- 🎨 [UnoCSS](https://github.com/antfu/unocss) - The instant on-demand atomic CSS engine.
+- 🎨 [Tailwindcss](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development.

 - 😃 Use icons from any icon sets in Pure CSS, powered by [UnoCSS](https://github.com/antfu/unocss)